Congo Basin: Climate

-Temperatures in the Congo Basin (usually between 20 and 30 °C) are lower than in the African desert regions to the north (The Sahara) and to the south (Kalahari).
+Temperatures in the Congo Basin (usually between 20 and 30 °C) are lower than in the African desert regions to the north (Sahara) and to the south (Kalahari).
 The differences in temperature between the deserts and the Congo Basin is important for driving wind systems known as African easterly jets, which affect climate and weather in the Sahel and Southern Africa.

 Future climate projections indicate that the region will get hotter in response to global climate change.
-There is more uncertainty over how average rainfall in the region will change, with the climate models used by the Intergovernmental Panel on Climate Change (IPCC) disagreeing on core elements of the rainfall distribution in the region.
+There is more uncertainty over how average rainfall in the region will change, with the climate models used by the Intergovernmental Panel on Climate Change disagreeing on core elements of the rainfall distribution in the region.
 While the average rainfall change is uncertain, it is likely that extreme rainfall events will become more extreme owing to the increases in water vapour in the atmosphere.

-Owing to the global climatic importance of the Congo Basin, it has been suggested that, along with the Amazon, severe changes in the rainfall or climate of the Congo Rainforest could act as a 'tipping point', with widespread impacts on the Earth System.
+Owing to the global climatic importance of the Congo Basin, it has been suggested that along with the Amazon, severe changes in the rainfall or climate of the Congo Rainforest could act as a 'tipping point', with widespread impacts on the Earth climate system.

 Flora and fauna

 The Congo forest is home to the okapi, African forest elephant, pygmy hippopotamus, bongo (antelope), chimpanzee, bonobo and the Congo peafowl.
-Its apex predator is the Leopard, which are larger than their savannah counterparts due to lack of competition from other large predators.
+Its apex predator is the leopard, which are larger than their savanna counterparts due to lack of competition from other large predators.
 The basin is home to the endangered western lowland gorilla.
-In 2010, the United Nations Environment Programme warned that gorillas could be extinct from the greater Congo Basin in a matter of 15 years.